JamesSwinton/Zebra-IOTA-VerifiableCredentials/Demos/SmartCardDemo/README.md

+Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support

 # Zebra-IOTA-VerifiableCredential-Demo
 A complete demo for creating Verifiable Credentials, encoding these onto a Mifare Classic 1K Smart Card, and then reading &amp; verifying these credentials with an android application.